icatalud/dart-sdk-wiki-2/Cherry-picks-to-stable-channel.md

 The **Stable channel** is where we release our stable releases.
+It is produced from the [stable branch](https://github.com/dart-lang/sdk/blob/stable/tools/VERSION).

 We differentiate between two types of stable releases:

-   * Stable feature release: These
+   * Stable feature release: For example, 1.21.
+These are our main new feature releases, and contain new capabilities, and a larger amount of bug fixes.
+   * Stable patch release: For example, 1.21.2.
+These are patches to feature releases, and contain no new capabilities, and a very small amount of bug fixes.

 The [Dart downloads page](https://www.dartlang.org/install/archive) lists the latest stable release (i.e., either the latest major release, of if available the last stable patch release).